MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 ![Date parts](images/me-data-types-power-query-add-column-date-parts.png "Date parts")

-By using these columns, you can verify that your date value has been converted correctly.<!--This section kind of trails off.
-Is it going to be clear to the reader what to do from here?-->
+By using these columns, you can verify that your date value has been converted correctly.

 ## Data type conversion matrix